The Marngrook Footy Show visits Elwood Croquet Club

 Like lawn bowls, croquet is a very social sport, says Shores. ‘‘I absolutely love to spend an afternoon at the club, play a couple of games and at the end of the day you’re tired from breathing in fresh air from the beach and you can relax with a glass of wine,’’ she says.

 Elwood Croquet Club is open in winter, and holds free “come and try” sessions from 12.50pm on Tuesdays, Thursdays and Saturdays.
-On October 16, the club will hold a try-out day for seniors, which includes a free sausage sizzle and afternoon tea.
+In October, the club holds a try-out day for seniors, which includes a free sausage sizzle and afternoon tea.